RedHatInsights/insights-upload/README.md

 The service runs in Openshift Dedicated.

 ## Running Locally
-WIP: Currently the server will fall over locally because it does not have access to the message queue when it attempts to connect start.
+**WIP**: Currently the server will fall over locally because it does not have access to the message queue when it attempts to connect start.
 Working on a way around this particular problem

 Clone this repository

     git clone git@github.com:RedHatInsights/insights-upload

 Setup a virtual environmnet and install dependencies

     pipenv install
     pipenv shell

 OR

     virtualenv .
     source bin/activate
     pip install -r requirements

 Run `app.py` to launch a local version of the upload service.

     python app.py

 ## Development
 Follow the above steps to get an environment setup for development.
 Any new features added to the application should be accompanied by a Unittest in `./tests`

+To test the app, activate the virtualenv and then run pytest.

+    source bin/activate
+    pytest

-For information on testing using Tornado, see [the documentation](http://www.tornadoweb.org/en/stable/_modules/tornado/testing.html)
+For information on Tornado testing, see [the documentation](http://www.tornadoweb.org/en/stable/_modules/tornado/testing.html)